epfl-dlab/aiflows/README.md

     </a>
 </p>

+> 📢
+> Major update: In v1.0.0 we introduces the Flows engine which enables concurrent execution and peer-to-peer collaboration.
+Additionally, we redesign the developer experience such that you can build Flows leveraging these features as easily as possible.
+>
+> We are still polishing some aspects of the developer experience, so share your feedback on [Discord](https://discord.gg/yFZkpD2HAh)!

 🤖🌊 **aiFlows** embodies the [*Flows*](https://arxiv.org/abs/2308.01285) abstraction and greatly simplifies the design and implementation of complex (work)Flows involving humans, AI systems, and tools.
 In collaboration with [CoLink](https://github.com/CoLearn-Dev/colink-server-dev), it enables:

 - 🧩 Modularity: Flows can be stacked like LEGO blocks into arbitrarily nested structures with the complexity hidden behind a message-based interface